jamestut/alenaify/README.md

 This utility requires PowerShell and has to be run on a Windows installation.
 The version 5.1 of PowerShell bundled in recent versions of Windows 10 will do.
 For online operations, this utility additionally requires `psexec64` from [Microsoft SysInternals](https://live.sysinternals.com) and `PowerRun_x64` from [Sordum](https://www.sordum.org/9416/powerrun-v1-4-run-with-highest-privileges/).

+## System Requirements

+Alenaify will only run on Windows 10 Anniversary Update (version 1607) or later.
+However, Alenaify can be applied to the initial release of Windows 10 (version 1507).

+Only x64 version of Windows 10 are supported, both for execution and target. **ARM and 32-bit Windows 10 are not supported**: running Alenaify on those versions of Windows will lead to an undefined behaviour.

 ## Usage

 Mount or connect the disk that contains a Windows 10 installation, and run the following in PowerShell: